Make a Referral

 These children are suffering or are likely to suffer significant harm.
 This is the threshold for child protection.
 These children are likely to have already experienced adverse effects and to be suffering from poor outcomes.
 Their needs may not be considered by their parents.
 This tier also includes Tier 4 health services which are very specialised services in residential, day patient or outpatient settings for children and adolescents with severe and /or complex health problems.
 This is likely to mean that they may be referred to children’s social care under section 20, 47 or 31 of the Children Act 1989.
 This would also include those children remanded into custody and statutory youth offending services.

 To refer a child or family to Welcare please download and fully complete the form by clicking on the link below.
-Please send back to us by email or post using the relevant details at the end of the form.
+Please send back to us by email using the relevant details at the end of the form.

 If unsure which centre your client is closest to you can contact us at our Central Office and we will be able to advise you.